‘Gold Mercury Award 2024 to Sergio Scapagnini and the ‘Street Children’ of the World’

 Sergio Scapagnini has received numerous accolades for his humanitarian contributions, including the distinguished Civic Reception from the Municipality of Kolkata in recognition of his work in the field of solidarity.
 Additionally, he was awarded the esteemed title of Commander of the Order of the Star of Italian Solidarity by the President of Italy, Giorgio Napolitano, honouring his exceptional dedication to humanitarian causes.

-Award Ceremony Speeches
+Award Ceremony Programme and Speeches

 -